-How to determine whether a reaction is feasible
+How to determine the temperature at which a reaction is feasible

 A spontaneous or feasible process must be accompanied by a positive change in total entropy (entropy of the universe).
 Whether this is the case is almost always down to the temperature – hence ice melts at 23°C but not at -14°C.